 Houses of Hospitality like Blanchet House were hatched by Dorothy Day, a woman and mother of radical compassion.
 She co-founded the Catholic Worker Movement in 1933 to tackle issues of social justice and poverty.
 One of her guiding principles was to show hospitality towards people on the margins of society by offering food, clothing, friendship, and shelter.
 Day inspired the young founders of Blanchet House to open Portland’s own House of Hospitality as a beacon of compassion and hope.

 Mary Grace McDermott: A Lifetime of Service

-One of the many uncelebrated women in Blanchet House’s history is Mary Grace McDermott.
-From Machu Picchu to under the Burnside Bridge, Mary Grace, spent her life caring for the outcasts, the poor and the suffering with humor and love.
-Sometimes caring for one foot at a time at Blanchet House.
-Read her inspiring and fun interview. >>
+(RIP 1931-2020) One of the many uncelebrated women in Blanchet House’s history is Mary Grace McDermott.
+From Machu Picchu to under the Burnside Bridge, Mary Grace spent her life caring for the outcasts, the poor, and the suffering with humor and love.
+Read her inspiring interview.